 - 1. Participate in collaborative discussions with other partner departments and the AGU-BP on practices that improve all programs - 2.
-Engage faculty/staff/students both internally and externally in discussions that improve the access to and culture of graduate education for all students - 3.
-Inform AGU-BP of all offers and student acceptances from the AGU-BP application portal - 4.
-Work with AGU-BP to track student progress and submit progress reports each semester including enrollment status, accomplishments and program milestones (Grades, GPA, or transcripts are not collected). - 5.
-Submit an annual report about impact of Bridge Program on the overall graduate program and/or department. - 6.
-Fulfil requirement of Memorandum of Agreement with AGU including mentoring education. - 7.
-Participate in project evaluations or annual surveys as led by IGEN partner and evaluation team, WestEd (https://www.wested.org/) about program satisfaction and impact on department and students. - 8.
+Engage faculty/staff/students both internally and externally in discussions that improve access to and create a supportive environment for all students - 3.
+Provide evidence of faculty mentor training as part of the annual report (see #6), only faculty who have participated in mentoring training are eligible to recruit students via the AGU-BP - 4.
+Inform AGU-BP of all offers and student acceptances from the AGU-BP application portal - 5.
+Work with AGU-BP to track student progress and submit progress reports each semester including enrollment status, accomplishments and program milestones (Grades, GPA, or transcripts are not collected). - 6.
+Submit an annual report about impact of Bridge Program on the overall graduate program and/or department. - 7.
+Fulfill requirement of Memorandum of Agreement with AGU including mentoring education. - 8.
 Opportunity for renewal of certification will be completed every 5 years.